Manage Trigger Rules

 The list of query pipeline triggers for a Coveo organization is empty by default.

 When a trigger rule is applied, an object representing the action to perform is generated inside the triggers property of the query response.
-The search interface from which the query originates is then responsible for translating this object into an action (e.g., executing a corresponding JavaScript function call, notifying the end user with a corresponding message, etc.).
+The search interface from which the query originates is then responsible for translating this object into an action (for example, executing a corresponding JavaScript function call, notifying the end user with a corresponding message, etc.).

 1. On the Query Pipelines (platform-ca | platform-eu | platform-au) page, click the query pipeline in which you want to add a rule, and then click Edit components in the Action bar.